12 Top-Rated Things to Do in Adana, Turkey

 In local folklore, the castle is said to be home to the Anatolian mythological serpent woman Şahmaran.

 4. Discover Turkey's Hittite Past at Karatepe-Aslantaş Open-Air Museum

-This tranquil open-air museum, 126 kilometers northeast from Adana, is home to one of the most important neo-Hittite (from 700 BC) sites in Turkey.
+This tranquil open-air museum, 126 kilometers northeast from Adana, is home to one of the most important neo-Hittite (from 700 BCE) sites in Turkey.

 Set in thick pine forest bordering the Aslantaş Dam, Karatepe-Aslantaş was where the neo-Hittite ruler Asativatas built his Asativataya Fortress and graced it with statuary of lions and sphinxes and stone orthostats portraying finely detailed scenes and inscriptions.

 After the collapse of Anatolia's Bronze Age Hittite Empire, several small pockets of Hittite rule remained and continued to evolve independently.
 Karatepe-Aslantaş dates from this tumultuous era.

 Today the most prominent features of the fortress building left are the squat exterior battlements, which trace the shape of the structure.
 Archaeological work inside this area during the 1940s and 1950s uncovered the carved stone decoration that made Karatepe-Aslantaş famous.